With TCC’s Federal Work-Study (FWS) program, you can earn money, enhance your employment skills and gain valuable work experience.

 - Demonstrate remaining financial need

-- Be enrolled in at least 6 credits or more
+- Be enrolled in at least 6 or more financial aid eligible credits

 - Meet TCC’s Standards of Satisfactory Academic Progress.